ErpNetDocs/winclient/introduction/workspace/file-page.md

 ![File Menu](pictures/file-page.png)

-You will find that the file page is similar to the *Main menu* in its structure.
+You will find that the *File page* is similar to the *Main menu* in its structure.
 On the left, you can open the sections, and on the right, you’ll see the elements of the chosen section.

 ## Recently opened documents